magosil86/getmstatistic/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Used the CRAN template for the MIT license.
+* Substituted the statement: see the getmstatistic website for statistical theory, documentation and examples.

+with the statement: See <https://magosil86.github.io/getmstatistic/> for statistical statistical theory, documentation and examples.

 ## Test environments
 * local OS X install, R 3.1.0